Camp Atterbury-Muscatatuck: Atterbury Rail Deployment Center

-Muscatatuck
+Muscatatuck Training Center

-Since its acquisition in 2005, Muscatatuck has been converted into a multi-domain environment that includes a physical metropolitan infrastructure, a 1,000 acre urban and rural landscape with more than 190 brick-and-mortar structures with roughly 1.5 million square feet under roof, 1.8 miles of subterranean tunnels, a cave complex, more than nine miles of roads, managed airspace, a 185-acre reservoir, and a cyber live-fire range.
-The Cyber Training Center is capable of supporting live offensive and defensive operations for all three tenants of multi-domain operations (MDO) at any echelon through live/virtual/constructive (LVC) training platforms.
+Muscatatuck (MuTC) offers users a globally unique, urban and rural, multi-domain operating environment that is recognized as the Department of Defense's (DoD's) largest and most realistic urban training facility serving those who work to defend the homeland and win the peace.
+It is a real city that includes a built physical infrastructure, a well-integrated cyber-physical environment, an electromagnetic effects system and human elements.
+Since its acquisition in 2005, Muscatatuck has been converted into a multi-domain environment that includes a physical metropolitan infrastructure, a 1,000-acre urban and rural landscape with more than 190 brick-and-mortar structures with roughly 1.5 million square feet under roof, 1.8 miles of subterranean tunnels, a cave complex, more than nine miles of roads, managed airspace, a 185-acre reservoir, and a cyber live-fire range.
+The Cyber Training Center is capable of supporting live offensive and defensive operations for all three tenants of Multi-Domain Operations (MDO) at any echelon through LVC training platforms.
 This integrated MDO environment touches the 21st Century battlefield domains of land, air, maritime, cyberspace and space and includes the electromagnetic spectrum and information environment.
 As users regularly add role-players to create dense urban terrain (DUT), the unpredictable realism slows operations while increasing the speed and complexity of tactical engagements.
-In 2022, the Muscatatuck Urban Training Center was renamed to simply "Muscatatuck" to more accurately represent its status as an extension of Camp Atterbury.

 Indiana Air Range Complex

 The Indiana Air Range Complex (IARC) enables training and testing activities utilizing special use and managed airspace supporting both kinetic and non-kinetic air-to-ground operations.
 It consists of Camp Atterbury, Muscatatuck Urban Training Center and Jefferson Range and the supporting associated special-use airspace.
-The IARC supports unmanned aerial systems (UAS), close-air support training and two Indiana Air National Guard Wings, co-located on civilian airports.
+The IARC supports unmanned aerial systems (UAS), Close Air Support training and two Indiana Air National Guard Wings, co-located on civilian airports.